Under the hood

 /// Return the most recent HLC per actor (vector clock for sync).

-fn last_ts_per_actor(&self) -> Result<HashMap<ActorId, HLC>, StorageError>;
+fn last_ts_per_actor(&self) -> Result<HashMap<ActorId, Hlc>, StorageError>;

-fn all_ops(&self) -> Result<Box<dyn Iterator<Item = Result<LogOp, StorageError>> + '_>, StorageError>;
+fn all_ops(&self) -> Result<Vec<LogOp>, StorageError>;

-fn restore(&mut self, snapshot: Snapshot) -> Result<(), StorageError>;
+fn save_snapshot(&mut self, snapshot: &Snapshot) -> Result<(), StorageError>;

 }

-startup we deserialize the snapshot, then replay any ops appended after it.
+Snapshot is opaque bytes (format owned by the impl).
+It’s an optimization: at startup we load the snapshot then replay ops appended after it.

 StorageError is the storage trait’s typed error (thiserror).